-C. Joint effort with Medicaid Health Plans and County Health Plans, in addressing the needs of high utilizers of health care resources CMH is involved in two efforts aimed at addressing this issue:
+C. Joint effort with Medicaid Health Plans and County Health Plans, in addressing the needs of high utilizers of health care resources: CMH is involved in two efforts aimed at addressing this issue.

-Through their participation in the Coordination of Care Dinner Seminars (described above), Physicians Health Plan (PHP) one of the Medicaid Health Plans in the region (a Medicaid Health Plan provides health care coverage/payment for services to Medicaid participants who are enrolled in the plan) proposed a joint effort, with CMH, to identify mutual patients/consumers who are high utilizers of medical and psychiatric services and to develop, collaboratively, methods to:
+1. Through their participation in the Coordination of Care Dinner Seminars (described above), Physicians Health Plan (PHP) proposed a joint effort, with CMH, to identify mutual patients/consumers who are high utilizers of medical and psychiatric services and to develop, collaboratively, methods to:

-- Improve the overall mental and physical health of these patients/consumers - Reduce the hospitalization rates, for both psychiatric and medical causes, for these patients/consumers - Better manage care in both physical health and mental health settings, for these patients/consumers.
+- Improve the overall mental and physical health of these patients/consumers - Reduce the hospitalization rates, for both psychiatric and medical causes

-High utilizers of services were defined as those persons who:
+• Better manage care in both physical health and mental health settings

-- receive more intensive outpatient services than the average patient/consumer - have higher, than average, usage of emergency services for both psychiatric and medical reasons, - Have complex medication regimens
+High utilizers of services were defined as those persons who: receive more intensive outpatient services than the average patient/consumer, have higher, than average, usage of emergency services for both psychiatric and medical reasons, Have complex medication regimens